English at St Mary's

 SPaG lesson are taught daily at St Mary's.
 Children will be taught about specific aspects of spelling, punctuation and grammar in these lessons and will get the opportunity to practice the skills in these lessons until they are confident with them.
 When confident, pupil's will be encouraged to use what they have learnt in SPaG lessons to improve their writing.

-For further details on the teaching of English, please reading our English Policy
+For further details on the teaching of English, please read the document below:

 Please see the document below about the intent, implementation and impact of English at St Mary's.